cirods/open-pathology-ai-toolkit/README.md

 # Open Digital Pathology AI Toolkit

 An open-source initiative to develop practical AI tools for digital pathology research, diagnostics, and education.
+This project aims to bridge the gap between computational pathology and traditional morphologic pathology by developing tools guided by expert pathologists.

 ## Overview